developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Sample Files

 To aid EMM developers, Zebra provides two fully working tools as examples of effective implementations of this process to copy or compare with their own solutions.
 With the exception of the schema, which describes functions specific to Zebra devices, the sample solutions are based entirely on Google's public specifications, and contain no Zebra-proprietary logic.
-In theory, tools built from these samples would be effective on any device that conforms to the Google specifications.
+In theory, tools built from these samples are effective on any device that conforms to the Google specifications.

 ### Zebra Solutions